 - a.
-When a student signs a faculty disposition under section 11-505 for conduct constituting academic dishonesty as defined in section 11-402, the faculty member or the academic dean responsible for the class may impose one or more of the following grade-related sanctions: - 1. no credit or reduced credit for the paper, assignment, or test in question; - 2. retaking of examination or resubmission of assignment; - 3. failing grade or reduced final grade for the class. - b.
-When a student signs an administrative disposition with the dean of students under section 11-504 or is found by a hearing under subchapter 11-600 to have committed academic dishonesty as defined in section 11-402, the dean of students, the hearing officer or a majority of the SCB panel, as the case may be, may impose any of the grade-related sanctions listed in subsection 11-702(a) and impose any of the general sanctions listed in section 11-701 or 11-703. - c.
-If a student resolves his or her disciplinary case through a faculty disposition under section 11-505, or an administrative disposition with the dean of students under section 11-504, or is found by a hearing officer or an SCB panel under subchapter 11-600 to have committed academic dishonesty as defined in section 11-402, the student may be placed on up to one year of academic integrity probation, in addition to any other sanction assessed by the faculty member, the dean of students, or the hearing officer or the SCB panel.
-If the student has been found responsible for two or more academic dishonesty violations, suspension or expulsion as a potential sanction will be considered.
+When a student signs a faculty disposition under Sec.
+11-505 for conduct constituting academic dishonesty as defined in Sec.
+11-402, the faculty member or the academic dean responsible for the class may impose one or more of the following grade-related sanctions: - 1. no credit or reduced credit for the paper, assignment, or test in question; - 2. retaking of examination or resubmission of assignment; - 3. failing grade or reduced final grade for the class. - b.
+When a student signs an administrative disposition with the dean of students under Sec.
+11-504 or is found by a hearing under subchapter 11- 600 to have committed academic dishonesty as defined in Sec.
+11-402, the dean of students, the hearing officer or a majority of the SCB panel, as the case may be, may impose any of the grade-related sanctions listed in subsection 11-702(a) and impose any of the general sanctions listed in Sec.
+11-701 or 11-703. - c.
+If a student resolves his or her disciplinary case through a faculty disposition under Sec.
+11-505, or an administrative disposition with the dean of students under Sec.
+11-504, or is found by a hearing officer or an SCB panel under subchapter 11-600 to have committed academic dishonesty as defined in Sec.
+11-402, the student may be placed on up to one year of academic integrity probation, in addition to any other sanction assessed by the faculty member, the dean of students, or the hearing officer or the SCB panel.
+If the student has been found responsible for two or more academic dishonesty violations, suspension or expulsion as a potential sanction will be considered. - d.
+If a student is found responsible for a violation under Sec.
+11-702 and is also enrolled in an academic program requiring a supplemental application in conjunction with application to UT Austin, a minimum grade point average to matriculate through the program as defined in the Undergraduate Catalog, and a signed commitment to adhere to a program-specific honor code and/or code of conduct, removal from the program as a potential sanction will be considered by the dean of students.